-Finally, OSIRIS is equipped with the O'GRAPE (OSIRIS GRAphical Process Editor) user interface for process definition.
-It allows for easy creation of process descriptions without programming skills.
-In addition, O'GRAPE supports the integration of existing application services by leveraging existing Web service standards like SOAP and WSDL.
+Finally, OSIRIS is equipped with the O'GRAPE (Osiris GRAphical Process Editor) user interface for process definition.
+In addition, O'GRAPE supports the integration of existing application services via existing Web service standards (SOAP and WSDL).

-The core of OSIRIS has been developed at ETH Zürich and has been further developed at UMIT, Austria.
-Currently, it is being extended (e.g., for processing continuous streams of data) at the University of Basel.
+The core of OSIRIS has been developed at ETH Zürich and is currently being extended at the University of Basel.
 There are two versions of OSIRIS: one is implemented in C++ and runs on Microsoft platforms, the other version is implemented in Java.

-ISIS (Interactive SImilarity Search) is a prototype application for information retrieval in multimedia collections built at ETH Zürich [Mlivoncic, Schuler and Türker 2004].
+ISIS (Interactive SImilarity Search) is a prototype application for information retrieval in multimedia collections [4].
 It supports content-based retrieval of images, audio and video content, and the combination of any of these media types with text retrieval.
 Basically, ISIS consists of a set of pre-defined processes and several application services (like feature extraction, index management, index access, relevance feedback, etc.) that have been developed on the basis of the OSIRIS middleware.
-ISIS includes a sophisticated index structure (VA-file) for similarity searching, which is particularly well suited for high-dimensional vector spaces.
+ISIS includes a sophisticated index structure (VA-file) for similarity search, which is particularly well suited for high-dimensional vector spaces.
 It also provides basic support for relevance feedback and visualization.